roshiajin-kunai/sakkamade.github.io/_posts/2021-02-02-autodoll-extra-2.md

 "I was hung up?"

-Stated Hinagiku with a grave countenance​.
+Stated Hinagiku with a grave countenance.

-"Huh?" threw Rapha.
+"Ha?" threw Rapha.
 "I must sustain  punishment.
 Therefore, I requested Apricot every day to severely chastise me..."
 "That's enough!" says Rapha with her face flushed up.
 "Don't show up in front of your daughter in such a state in the first place!
 I don't want to know Mama-Hina's play content!"
 "I'm  having a keen interest," says Yuuyami; "however for being occupied by a more important matter now, let us proceed the topic, all right?"